weynandk/info_threefold/src/token/token_grid_valuation.md

 ![](./img/token_issuance_economy1.png)

 In the aforementioned case, global demand of 5 billion USD would meet a limited supply of TFT that can never exceed 4 billion.
-This means that each TFT has an underlying value of 1,25 USD in capacity.
-This price can be seen as a fair value in this scenario.
+This would mean that each TFT would have an underlying value of 1,25 USD in capacity.
+Disclaimer: Please note that we can´t and won´t make price predictions on TFT evaluation and that all calculations made here are purely hypothetical.

 ### Sustainable growth vs hype